 Resolution before insolvency

 The process under the IBC precedes the liquidation process with a time-bound corporate insolvency resolution process (CIRP).
 The CIRP allows for an attempt to resolve the stress in the corporate debtor by inviting third parties to provide a “resolution plan” for the debtor.
-Upon the occurrence of a default over a certain threshold (currently INR10 million, or approximately USD136,160), any creditor or the debtor itself may refer the debtor to the CIRP.
+Upon the occurrence of a default over a certain threshold (currently INR10 million, or approximately USD135,700), a creditor or the debtor itself may refer the debtor to the CIRP.

 The CIRP entails the formation of a committee of creditors (CoC) which is comprised of “financial creditors” (discussed in detail below) of the corporate debtor.
 This CoC appoints a resolution professional who takes over the management and assets of the debtor during the CIRP.
 Major decisions relating to the debtor are taken by the CoC through the resolution professional, including the evaluation and passing of a resolution plan.
-If a resolution plan is not passed within the period provided for the CIRP, or the CoC opts to liquidate the debtor during the CIRP period, the liquidation process is initiated.
+If a resolution plan is not approved within the period provided for the CIRP, or the CoC opts to liquidate the debtor during the CIRP period, the liquidation process is initiated.
 If a resolution plan is approved and passed, it is binding on all stakeholders and creditors of the debtor (thereby offering the comfort of certainty to the bidders and creditors).